hunainaliqureshi791-coder/SMIT-AI-DS-Assignments/README.md

 This project is a Python-based Electricity Billing System that calculates the monthly electricity bill using a slab (tiered pricing) system.

 In a slab system, electricity units are divided into different ranges, and each range has its own price per unit.
 This method is commonly used by real-world electricity utility companies.

+# Simple Bus Ticket Booking System
+ Project

+This project is a Python-based Bus Ticket Booking System that simulates a real-life kiosk machine at a bus terminal.

+The system allows users to select a destination, enter passenger details, book seats, and receive a ticket summary.
+It also ensures that overbooking is not allowed by maintaining a fixed number of available seats.